snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

     if "Records" in update:
         for record in update["Records"]:
-            if "kinesis" in record and "data" in record['kinesis']: decoded_data = base64.b64decode(record['kinesis']['data']).decode('utf-8')
+            if "kinesis" in record and "data" in record['kinesis']:
+                # decode base64 data in each record and append to the list
+                decoded_data = base64.b64decode(record['kinesis']['data']).decode('utf-8')
                 data.append(decoded_data)
     return data

 # Entry point for the lambda function
 def lambda_handler(event, context):
+    # Uncomment this line to show the raw batch of events
     # print("Received event: " + json.dumps(event, indent=2))

     # Decode received batch of records from Base64 to TSV